 Proposal to Eliminate Registry IT Technology Department- A Disaster

 Stay up to date with the latest news and announcements from the Norfolk Registry of Deeds.
 Register below and we will email you the news you need to stay current.

 The Registry of Deeds is the principal office for real property records in Norfolk County.
-The Registry receives and records hundreds of thousands of documents each year, and is a basic resource for title examiners, mortgage lenders, municipalities, homeowners, and others with a need for secure, accurate, and accessible land record information.
+The Registry receives and records hundreds of thousands of documents each year, and is a basic resource for title examiners, mortgage lenders, municipalities, attorneys, engineers, real estate brokers, home appraisers, homeowners, and others with a need for secure, accurate, and accessible land record information.